Recreation therapists use personalized, planned and purposeful recreation and leisure activities as interventions to:

 - Adapted and adventure programs

-- Provide quality service based on the highest professional standards
+Strive to provide quality services based on the highest professional standards